What are the alternatives to gas flaring?

 What causes gas flaring?
 Is gas flaring illegal?

-Natural gas is brought to the surface over the course of drilling for oil.
+Natural gas is brought to the surface throughout drilling for oil.
 As rocks shift and oil wells are sprung, pockets of natural gas below the surface of the earth are discovered.

-This natural gas could be turned into useful energy if brought to the surface, treated, and sold to the market.
+This natural gas could be turned into a useful power supply if brought to the surface, treated, and sold to the market.
 However, looking at the U.S. OAG market as an example, the majority of the 9,000+ national producers don’t have access to infrastructure to treat or transport natural gas.

 Therefore, natural gas brought to the surface that can’t be easily used is burned for disposal, or “flared.”
 Not only is this a loss to OAG producers (and to the grid in potential energy), but the flaring process itself is costly, resulting in a double loss for producers.